Flux-Preserving Adaptive Finite State Projection for Multiscale Stochastic Reaction Networks: Introduction

 MacNamara et al.\cite{shev} developed hybrid FSP--leap (FSP--tau-leaping) schemes using Krylov subspace methods, showing that CME-based solvers can efficiently detect equilibrium, compute moments, and generate approximate sample paths for bistable systems such as the genetic toggle switch.
 Kuntz et al.~\cite{kuntz2010} introduced the exit-time finite state projection (ETFSP) approach, a truncation-based extension of FSP that yields lower bounds on exit distributions and occupation measures, together with computable total-variation error bounds that decrease monotonically and converge as the truncation is enlarged.
 For reaction networks with conserved quantities, the \textit{slack reactant} method \cite{slack} exploits stoichiometric constraints to reduce the effective dimensionality of the state space, pruning states that violate conservation laws.

 The rest of the paper is organized as follows.
 Section~\ref{sec:background} reviews the CME and FSP framework.
 Section~\ref{sec:methodology} presents the flux-based pruning rule, adaptive time step selection, and CME matrix construction algorithm.
 Section~\ref{sec:theory} derives local and global error bounds.
-Section~\ref{sec:results} reports numerical experiments on four benchmark systems, including rigorous error analysis for a bottleneck reaction network and computational efficiency evaluation of the matrix reconstruction approach.
+Section~\ref{sec:results} reports numerical experiments on four benchmark systems, including rigorous error analysis for a bottleneck reaction network, computational efficiency evaluation of the matrix reconstruction approach, and a head-to-head comparison with the Krylov-FSP-SSA method~\cite{Sidje2015}.
 Section~\ref{sec:discussion} discusses the results and Section~\ref{sec:conclusions} concludes with a summary and outlook.